Xoli-Nxiweni/HotelAppRedux-Firebase/README.md

-It looks like you're preparing documentation for your hotel management application, "HotelAppRedux-Firebase."
-Here’s a cleaned-up version of your README to make it more polished:

----

 # HotelAppRedux-Firebase

 This is a hotel management application built using React, Redux, Firebase, and Vite for rapid development.
 The application allows users to manage hotel bookings, view available rooms, and interact with a Firebase backend for real-time data handling.